 If you are looking for a peaceful stroll in the peaceful Central Coast city of Montecito, examine Ennisbrook Trail.
 This 1.85-mile lollipop loop with 150 feet of elevation change explores an oak woodland in the 44-acre San Ysidro Creek Preserve.
 The easy trail is charmed by old stone bridges spanning San Ysidro Creek, which you will follow on this creekside hike.
 In the spring, there are bursts of orange and yellow nasturtiums along the trail, as well other flowers that make the experience even more pleasant.

-Set out from a trailhead on San Leandro Lane, just a few blocks from Highway 101.
+Set out from a trailhead on San Leandro Lane, just a few blocks from the 101 Freeway.
 In this classy neighborhood, even the trailhead has a white picket fence!

 Walk through the gate next to the trail sign, and pass a small green building on the other side to begin up Ennisbrook Trail.
 The short hike crosses dirt, pebble, and paved trail, both wide and narrow, and there are a few junctions to be mindful of along the way.
 The first comes 0.05 miles from the start.
 Just after you cross a stone bridge, you will come to a T-junction.
 To the right a trail extends east to connect with Coffin Trail and Valley Club Trail.
 For the Ennisbrook Trail loop, turn left and head upstream above the bank of San Ysidro Creek.